Hancock Whitney Corp Sells 20,255 Shares of Taylor Morrison Home Co. (NYSE:TMHC)

-Hancock Whitney Corp lessened its stake in shares of Taylor Morrison Home Co.
-(NYSE:TMHC) by 12.8% in the second quarter, Holdings Channel reports.
-The institutional investor owned 137,501 shares of the construction company’s stock after selling 20,255 shares during the period.
+Hancock Whitney Corp lowered its position in Taylor Morrison Home Co.
+(NYSE:TMHC) by 12.8% in the 2nd quarter, Holdings Channel reports.
+The fund owned 137,501 shares of the construction company’s stock after selling 20,255 shares during the quarter.
 Hancock Whitney Corp’s holdings in Taylor Morrison Home were worth $3,633,000 as of its most recent SEC filing.

-A number of other hedge funds also recently bought and sold shares of TMHC.
+Several other large investors have also recently made changes to their positions in TMHC.
 First Trust Advisors LP increased its position in Taylor Morrison Home by 7.6% during the 1st quarter.
 First Trust Advisors LP now owns 128,314 shares of the construction company’s stock valued at $2,278,000 after buying an additional 9,112 shares in the last quarter.
 State of New Jersey Common Pension Fund D increased its position in Taylor Morrison Home by 0.9% during the 1st quarter.
 State of New Jersey Common Pension Fund D now owns 81,711 shares of the construction company’s stock valued at $2,518,000 after buying an additional 698 shares in the last quarter.
-Janney Montgomery Scott LLC increased its holdings in shares of Taylor Morrison Home by 39.3% in the 1st quarter.
-Janney Montgomery Scott LLC now owns 12,518 shares of the construction company’s stock worth $386,000 after purchasing an additional 3,531 shares in the last quarter.
+Janney Montgomery Scott LLC increased its position in Taylor Morrison Home by 39.3% during the 1st quarter.
+Janney Montgomery Scott LLC now owns 12,518 shares of the construction company’s stock valued at $386,000 after buying an additional 3,531 shares in the last quarter.
 Meeder Asset Management Inc. increased its holdings in shares of Taylor Morrison Home by 640.4% in the 1st quarter.
 Meeder Asset Management Inc. now owns 3,539 shares of the construction company’s stock worth $109,000 after purchasing an additional 3,061 shares in the last quarter.
 Finally, CWM Advisors LLC increased its holdings in shares of Taylor Morrison Home by 17.4% in the 1st quarter.
 CWM Advisors LLC now owns 14,848 shares of the construction company’s stock worth $457,000 after purchasing an additional 2,200 shares in the last quarter.
-85.35% of the stock is owned by institutional investors.
+85.35% of the stock is owned by hedge funds and other institutional investors.

-A number of analysts have commented on TMHC shares.
-B. Riley reissued a “buy” rating on shares of Taylor Morrison Home in a report on Wednesday, July 21st.
-Zacks Investment Research lowered Taylor Morrison Home from a “buy” rating to a “hold” rating in a report on Saturday, August 7th.
-Finally, BTIG Research dropped their price target on Taylor Morrison Home from $42.00 to $35.00 and set a “buy” rating on the stock in a research note on Monday, July 19th.
-Six research analysts have rated the stock with a hold rating and six have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, the company has an average rating of “Buy” and an average price target of $35.80.
+In other news, CFO C. David Cone sold 271,518 shares of Taylor Morrison Home stock in a transaction dated Wednesday, August 18th.
+The stock was sold at an average price of $27.40, for a total value of $7,439,593.20.
+Following the sale, the chief financial officer now directly owns 132,048 shares of the company’s stock, valued at $3,618,115.20.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+5.80% of the stock is owned by insiders.

 Taylor Morrison Home (NYSE:TMHC) last announced its quarterly earnings data on Thursday, July 29th.
 The construction company reported $0.95 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $1.01 by ($0.06).
 Taylor Morrison Home had a net margin of 6.75% and a return on equity of 13.02%.
 The business had revenue of $1.72 billion during the quarter, compared to analysts’ expectations of $1.75 billion.
 On average, equities analysts expect that Taylor Morrison Home Co. will post 5.14 earnings per share for the current year.